rhysmeister/CassandraChecklist/README.md

 For each node ensure the following according to your backup policy...

-* Ensure recent snapshot exists and has been synced to an external location.
+* Ensure a recent snapshot exists and has been synced to an external location.
 * Ensure incremental backups are running and files are synced to an external location.
 * Ensure commitlog archive backups are running and files are synced to an external location.
 * Ensure config backups are running and files are synced to an external location.